The topological Bloch-Floquet transform and some applications: The generalized Bloch-Floquet transform

 The generalized Bloch-Floquet transform $\sss{U}_{\rrr{S}}$ can be seen as a \virg{computable} realization of the abstract $\rrr{S}$-Fourier transform $\sss{F}_\rrr{S}$.
-From Proposition \ref{equidim} and from some general results on the theory of the direct integral (see \cite{dix2} Part II, Chapter 1, Section 8) one obtains the following identifications:
+From Proposition \ref{equidim} and from general results about direct integrals (see \cite{dix2} Part II, Chapter 1, Section 8) one obtains the following identifications:

-Since the dimension of $\num{H}$ is the cardinality of the wandering system chosen to define the Bloch-Floquet transform and considering that the Theorem \ref{uniq} assures that the direct integral decomposition is essentially unique (in measure theoretic sense) it follows: \begin{corol} Any two wandering systems associated with a $\Z^N$-algebra $\rrr{S}$ have the same cardinality.
-Any two wandering systems for $\rrr{S}$ are intertwined by a unitary operator which commutes with $\rrr{S}$. \end{corol} \begin{ex}[\emph{Periodic systems, part three}] In the case of Example \ref{exper} the Bloch-Floquet transform is the usual one (see \cite{kuc}, \cite{Pan})
+Since the dimension of $\num{H}$ is the cardinality of the wandering system chosen to define the Bloch-Floquet transform, and since Theorem \ref{uniq} assures that the direct integral decomposition is essentially unique (in measure theoretic sense), one has the following: \begin{corol} Any two wandering systems associated with a $\Z^N$-algebra $\rrr{S}$ have the same cardinality.
+Any two wandering systems for $\rrr{S}$ are intertwined by a unitary operator which commutes with $\rrr{S}$. \end{corol} \begin{ex}[\emph{Periodic systems, part three}] In the case of Example \ref{exper}, the Bloch-Floquet transform is the usual one (see \cite{kuc}, \cite{Pan})

 where $m:=\sum_{j=1}^dm_j\gamma_j$, for all $\varphi$ in the wandering nuclear space $\Phi\subset L^2(\R^d)$, built according to Proposition \ref{propnuc} from any orthonormal basis of $L^2(\sss{Q}_0)$.
 The fiber spaces in the direct integral decomposition are all unitarily equivalent to $L^2(\sss{Q}_0)$ hence the Hilbert space decomposition is